 - Avoid saturating the tattoo with water until it's completely healed.
 Same principle as sweating, but also you don't want the scabs to get saturated in water and fall of prematurely.
 I don't soak my tattoo in water for at least a week.

 - Cold water rinse: Once you are ready to take your dressings off, give your tattoo a gentle wash with warm water, a clean cloth, and unscented castille soap (like this one).
 Here's the most important step: rinse your tattoo with ice cold water.
 For years, athletes have been using cold water therapy to promote tissue repair and reduce swelling.
 Here's a quote from Fast Company:

 "[...] cold water immersion works by redirecting blood flow "from the peripheral to deep blood vessels, thereby limiting inflammation and swelling and improving venous return (the amount of blood returning to the heart)."

 Also, bacteria tends to thrive in hot water pipes.

-- Natural After Care Balm: The top ingredients I look for in tattoo balms are hemp, calendula, or coconut oils, and natural beeswax.
-Apply a natural balm or oil 2 times a day for the first 2 weeks.
+- After Care Balm: If natural is a priority for you, look for products that contain calendula, shea butter, and beeswax.
+Apply a balm or oil 2 times a day for the first 2 weeks.